-- Be familiar with events and debates about the history, politics, and cultures of Latin America and explain the continuities and breaks with colonial times. - Identify and critically reflect on some of the most pressing social issues faced by Latin American societies and how they differentially affect specific groups. - Explain and reflect on Latin America's relations with other regions of the world. - Apply Latin American theoretical perspectives to deconstruct essentialized or stereotypical images of the region.
+- Be familiarized with events and debates about the history, politics, and cultures of Latin America and explain the continuities and breaks with colonial times. - Identify and critically reflect on some of the most pressing social issues faced by Latin American societies and how they differentially affect specific groups. - Explain and reflect on Latin America's relations with other regions of the world. - Apply Latin American theoretical perspectives to deconstruct essentialized or stereotypical images of the region. - Explain and reflect on a topic of your choice related to Latin America, demonstrating an indepth understanding.